UCLA vs. Arizona NCAA Football Odds, Plays and Insights | October 9, 2021

 Arizona Stats and Trends

-- Thus far this season Arizona has two wins against the spread.
+- So far this season Arizona has two wins against the spread.

 - The Wildcats have been underdogs by 16 points or more once this season and covered the spread.

-- Arizona's games this year have hit the over two times in four opportunities (50%).
+- Arizona's games this year have hit the over on two of four set point totals (50%).

-- When Arizona piles up more than 408.0 yards, the team is 2-0 against the spread and 0-2 overall.
+- In games that Arizona piles up over 408 yards, the team is 2-0 against the spread and 0-2 overall.

-- This year the Wildcats have turned the ball over 10 times, three more than the Bruins' takeaways (7).
+- The Wildcats have turned the ball over 10 times this season, three more turnovers than the Bruins have forced (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.